Hmong language: Days of the week

-A sentence like "Today is Monday", using only non-borrowed, non-calqued terms, would be said Hnub no yog zwj hli, rather than Hnub no yog hnub ib/Monday in Hmong.
+A sentence like "Today is Monday" in Hmong, using only non-borrowed, non-calqued terms, would be said as Hnub no yog zwj hli, rather than Hnub no yog Monday.
 However, Hmong speakers in English-speaking countries sometimes use Thai/Lao loanwords or English terms for the days of the week instead, as in Mong Leng ua ntej nub Saturday 'before Saturday'.